Adam-Curry2002/BigDataBowl2025/README.md

 # Run To Win
-Code for submission to the 2025 NFL Big Data Bowl competition 2025 NFL Big Data Bowl Submission
+Code for submission to the 2025 NFL Big Data Bowl competition.

-Write up here
+Write up here.